secureblue/Trivalent/translation_patches/README.md

 # Translations/Strings

-This directory is for strings in Trivalent that require translations of some sort.
+This directory is for strings in Trivalent, most require translations of some sort.